 Those with full blown type 2 diabetes mellitus will most likely be put on metformin.
 Metformin is a pharmaceutical drug that artificially lowers glucose levels without addressing the root cause of the problem.

 To address metabolic syndrome more holistically we essentially need to address all the under lying causes.

 A ketogenic diet high in healthy fats and low glycemic vegetables will be a very important step to reversing metabolic syndrome.
 I’ve seen major improvements in people’s blood glucose levels with this one step.
-EPA/DHA may need to be supplemented.
-Because this is a highly inflammatory disease foods high in antioxidants will be a huge benefit.
+EPA/DHA may need to be supplemented and regularly eating wild-caught cold-water fish like salmon or herring may be even better.
+Because this is a highly inflammatory disease, foods high in antioxidants will be a huge benefit.